Ella Baila Sola (song)

-"Ella Baila Sola" is a song by the American regional Mexican group Eslabon Armado and Mexican singer-songwriter and rapper Peso Pluma.
+"Ella Baila Sola" is a song by the American regional Mexican group Eslabón Armado and Mexican singer Peso Pluma.
 It was released on March 17, 2023, through DEL Records and Prajin Parlay, as the lead single for the group's album Desvelado (2023).
 "Ella Baila Sola" is a sierreño song that lyrically talks about two young men at a party seeing a woman dancing alone.
 The song was written and produced by Pedro Tovar, with co-production being handled by Maurillo Pineda Jr. and Ernesto Fernandez.

 Originally teased as a short clip on TikTok, "Ella Baila Sola" would go viral on the platform days before its official release on streaming platforms.
-Its virality would eventually lead up to it becoming the first regional Mexican song in history to reach the top 10 of the US Billboard Hot 100, peaking at number four, as well as the first to top the Billboard Global 200.
+Its virality would eventually lead up to it becoming the first regional Mexican song in history to reach the top 10 of the US Billboard Hot 100, peaking at No. 4, as well as the first to top the Billboard Global 200.
 The song also appeared on charts in Canada, Ireland, New Zealand, Spain, and Switzerland.
 It was critically acclaimed, with Rolling Stone naming it the best song of 2023, as well as placing it on their "500 Greatest Songs of All Time" list.

 "Ella Baila Sola" received several nominations and was certified 21× Platinum, in the Latin field, by the Recording Industry Association of America (RIAA) for selling over 1 million copies.
 Other certifications were given by Italy, Portugal and Spain.
 To date, it is the group and the singer's most commercially successful single, with over 1 billion streams on Spotify; the milestone was reached at the end of 2023, making it the first regional Mexican song to do so.
-Peso Pluma would release a remix version of "La Bebé" with Yng Lvcas, simultaneously with "Ella Baila Sola", where it also performed successfully, peaking at number 11 on the Billboard Hot 100 along with the latter's peak.
+Peso Pluma would release a remix version of "La Bebé" with Yng Lvcas, simultaneously with "Ella Baila Sola", where it also performed successfully, peaking at No. 11 on the Billboard Hot 100 along with the latter's peak.

 Background

 Lead singer Pedro Tovar contacted Peso Pluma to record a song he had written and sang part of it through the phone, instead of sending a recording.
-It lead them to scheduling a recording session in a studio with Ernesto Fernandez, a producer at Prajin Parlay.
+It led them to scheduling a recording session in a studio with Ernesto Fernandez, a producer at Prajin Parlay.
 Days before the song's release, Tovar would also preview the song on social platforms, mainly TikTok and Instagram, where the song would go viral on TikTok days later.

 Tovar called working with Pluma "probably one of [his] best collabs" as they got along well in the studio, and stated that he appreciated the collaboration as "it benefited [them] both".
 Tovar knew that "Ella Baila Sola" would be a hit and had stated that it was his easiest song he has written, with both artists expressing their surprise at the song's success.